STRATEGIC PLAN | doc

 - Require such third parties to immediately provide written notification to the University in the event that the security controls on records systems of the third party containing SSNs are breached and/or SSNs are subjected to unauthorized access; and

-If a University employee discovers that SSNs have been disclosed or accessed inappropriately, then the employee must immediately notify the Computer Information Technology Office (CIT), which will work with the Office of University Counsel to ensure that those individuals are notified to the extent required by applicable law.
+If a University employee discovers that SSNs have been disclosed or accessed inappropriately, then the employee must immediately notify the Office of Technology Services department (OTS), which will work with the Office of University Counsel to ensure that those individuals are notified to the extent required by applicable law.

 Violation of University Policy